 What I didn’t like: Atlanta’s defensive performance in the second half.
 The Falcons very nearly squandered the lead.

 What else I liked: The way offensive coordinator Dirk Koetter used the running game as a supplement to the passing game.
 The Falcons are a pass-first team now, but there were times during the season when Koetter, perhaps acting on orders from Smith, tried to force the running game.
 That didn’t happen Sunday.
 Even against Seattle’s vaunted secondary, the Falcons rode the passing game.
 That opened the way for a few nicely timed big plays from the running game.

 Play of the day: For five seasons, I’ve been laughing at people who say Ryan doesn’t have a strong arm.
 Can we finally put that myth to rest?
 If you didn’t see it live or catch it on the highlights, please go take a look at his touchdown pass to Roddy White with 4:16 left in the second quarter.
 Officially, the play went for 47 yards.
 But Ryan threw the ball well more than 50 yards in the air.

 Reason for worry?
 Defensive end John Abraham left the game with an ankle injury and did not return.
 It’s unclear how serious the injury is.
 Aside from Abraham, the Falcons don’t have a pass-rusher of any consequence.
 If he’s going to miss the NFC Championship Game, the Falcons must get very creative with their blitz packages to generate any sort of pass rush.

-What's next: The Seahawks are finished.
-They'll watch division rival San Francisco visit the Falcons in the NFC Championship Game.
+What’s next: The Falcons will host the San Francisco 49ers in next week’s NFC Championship Game.